-When you have already copied an URI to your clipboard, for instance when reviewing items in the Content Browser, paste it in the Search an exact item URI filter box.
+If you have already copied a URI to your clipboard, for example, when reviewing items in the Content Browser, paste it in the Search an exact item URI filter box.

 To clear the filter and display all logs again, in the Action bar, click Clear URI Filter.

 The information you can review in the page table is: